Thousands of pipes release pollution into the Columbia.

 How We Engage

-Riverkeeper also challenges government decisions that allow more toxic pollution in our rivers and watchdogs permits-to-pollute, making the case for state and federal agencies to ratchet back pollution limits or deny permits to pollute.
+Riverkeeper also challenges government decisions that allow more toxic pollution in our rivers and watchdogs pollution permits, making the case for state and federal agencies to ratchet back pollution limits or deny pollution permits.